Wiz-IO/Arduino-MT2625-BC66/README.md

 # Arduino (True Core) - Mediatek MT2625 - Quectel BC66

 **A few words in the beginning**
-* This is not an official product of Mediatek / Quectel
+* This project not an official product of Mediatek / Quectel
-* The project is based on Quectel OpenCPU and reverse engineering
+* The project is based on Quectel OpenCPU and Reverse Engineering ( a lot of time )
 * The port is bound to the firmware version
 * I have not LTE NB/CAT network for now (in Bulgaria, comming soon...)
 And I can not test the network features, but they have to work
-* and sorry for my English
+* and sorry for my English...

 **Chipset Mediatek MT2625 SoC**